BroadbandForum/usp/specification/e2e-message-exchange/index.md

 ### USP Record Encapsulation

 The USP Record message is defined as the transport layer payload, encapsulating a sequence of datagrams that comprise the USP Message as well as providing additional metadata needed for secure and reliable delivery of fragmented USP Messages.
-Additional metadata elements are used to identify the E2E context, determine the state of the segmentation and reassembly function, acknowledge received datagrams, request retransmissions, and determine the type of encoding and security mechanism used to encode the USP Message.
+Additional metadata elements are used to identify the E2E session context, determine the state of the segmentation and reassembly function, acknowledge received datagrams, request retransmissions, and determine the type of encoding and security mechanism used to encode the USP Message.

 ####	Record Definition